L&D employees using an LMS integration

 Admin-led matches allow program managers to choose the mentoring pairs.
 Using employment data or survey responses, the team identifies potential successful pairings.
 Matches can be based on several criteria, including skills, backgrounds, shared interests, career goals, etc.

 Although this puts more control in the hands of professionals, it can add additional layers and time to the pairing process.
-With mentor matching software like Together, there is an option for auto-matching, where suggestions are automatically given to the program admin, and they just need to 'approve' the match.
+With mentor matching software like Together, there is an option for auto-matching with our mentor matching engine, where suggestions are automatically given to the program admin, and they just need to 'approve' the match.

 How to fix a poor mentor match